scikit-hep/root_numpy/README.markdown

 Written in C++ with lots of pointer+memcpy magic and it doesn't call PyRoot so it's much faster if you are trying to read a large file.

+Currently only support Float_t Int_t Double_t Bool_t (no array yet) but this should cover a large number of use cases already.
+If you are trying to convert some other type, it will throw RunTimeError Unknown root type typename.
+Let me know if other conversion is needed.

 Requirements
 ------------